Iran received a ceasefire plan from the US but Tehran dismisses idea of negotiating with Washington

 However, that would require the Americans to immediately start traveling from the U.S. to be there in time.
 Meanwhile, Iranian officials likely remain worried about the Israelis, whose airstrikes in the war have killed many official, including Supreme Leader Ayatollah Ali Khamenei.

-Iran is also highly suspicious of the United States, which twice under the Trump administration has attacked during high-level diplomatic talks, including with the strikes that started the current war.
+Iran is also highly suspicious of the U.S., which twice under the Trump administration has attacked during high-level diplomatic talks, including with the strikes that started the current war.

 Zolfaghari said that the U.S. was in no position to negotiate.